ramkumarvasu/globalpharma-cloud-astro/src/content/posts/02-diabetes.md

 ---
-title: "ACE inhibitors"
+title: "Diabetes"
-publishedAt: 2024-09-05
+publishedAt: 2024-09-08
-description: "ACE inhibitors"
+description: "Diabetes"
-slug: "ACE inhibitors"
+slug: "Diabetes"
 isPublish: true
 ---
-## Welcome to the page for ACE Inhibitors(eg Lisinopril, Enalapril, Captopril, Perindopril)
+## Welcome to the page for Diabetes
 ---

 ## When ACE inhibitors are used